 Step 3: Rest steak and slice

 Finally, remove the steak from the grill and allow to rest on a plate or cutting board for 10 minutes prior to slicing – this is a very important step.
+Resting allows the juices to soak into the steak before it is cut.
 Slice your steak and enjoy!

 Once prepared, allow the steak to cool completely and then store in an airtight container in the fridge for up to 4 days.